Low-dimensional solenoidal manifolds: Solenoidal Riemann surfaces

+Leaves of parabolic type have polynomial growth (\ie their universal covering is conformally equivalent to $\C$) and leaves of a hyperbolic type have exponential area growth (\ie their universal covering is conformally equivalent to the unit disk $\Delta$).
+Therefore we have the unambiguous notion of the {\it conformal type} of a leaf $L$ of a smooth {\it compact} lamination by surfaces: \begin{proposition} Let $\cL$ be a $\text{\bf compact}$, smooth, surface lamination.
+Let $L$ be a leaf of $\cL$, then the conformal type of $L$, with respect to the complex structure induced by a laminated Riemannian metric $g$, is independent of $g$.
+This allows us to speak about {\em hyperbolic} or {\em parabolic} leaves, independently of the laminated metric (recall that we excluded spherical leaves). \end{proposition}

-\noi For $x\in\tilde L$ and $r>0$, let $A(r)$ be the area of the disk of radius $r$ and centered at $x$.
-We say that the leaf $L$ is {\em hyperbolic} if $A(r)$ grows exponentially as a function of $r$. \end{definition} \noi By {\it remark} \ref{leaftype} this definition does not depend on $g$.
-It clearly does not depend on the choice of the point $x$ either. \begin{definition}[Hyperbolic lamination] If all leaves are of hyperbolic type with respect to a laminated metric $g$ we refer to $(M,\Lambda)$ as a {\it hyperbolic lamination} (the property is independent of $g$). \end{definition} \noi On an \emph{oriented} laminated space a laminated Riemannian metric $g$ determines a conformal structure on every leaf, that is, it turns every leaf into a Riemann surface.
-This follows using local isothermal coordinates or the natural almost complex structure which is compatible with the laminated metric and the orientation.
+\begin{definition}[Hyperbolic lamination] If all leaves are of hyperbolic type with respect to a laminated metric $g$ we refer to $\cL$ as a {\it hyperbolic lamination} (the property is independent of $g$). \end{definition} \noi We recall that by {\it remark} \ref{metric=complex} on an \emph{oriented} lamination a laminated Riemannian metric $g$ determines a conformal structure on every leaf, that is, it turns every leaf into a Riemann surface.

-\noi A leaf $L$ is hyperbolic in the sense of {\it definition} \ref{hyperbolic_leaf}, if and only if it is a hyperbolic Riemann surface for any choice of $g$.
-In this case, it can be uniformized by the unit disk.
+\noi A complex leaf $L$ is hyperbolic if and only if it can be uniformized by the unit disk \ie there is a conformal covering map $\varphi:\Delta\to{L}$.
+It is easy to construct surface laminations with leaves of mixed types.

 \noi When all leaves are hyperbolic, the uniformization maps of individual leaves vary continuously from leaf to leaf.
 More precisely, the following {\em Uniformization Theorem} holds (see \cite{Ca}, \cite{Ve}):